Amyz1ng/Project-1-Restaurant/README.md

 The menu has their own page.
 As a user, I want to be able to contact someone to place a food order or make a reservation.

-The contact form allows the user to select which day, time and how many people you would like to book for.
+The reservation form allows the user to select which day, time and how many people you would like to book for.

 Social link on the footer onall pages will allow the user to PM or DM the business through social media.
 As a user, I want to be able to be able to find the business location.